Battle of Păuliș

 The Battle of Păuliș took place in September 1944 in Arad County, western Romania as part of the wider Battle of Romania of World War II.
-It was fought between Hungarian and Romanian troops, after the King Michael's Coup had put Romania on the side of the Allies.
+It was fought between Hungarian and Romanian troops, after King Michael's Coup put Romania on the side of the Allies.
 The Romanians fought off persistent and heavy Hungarian attacks for 4 days.
 With the arrival of Soviet reinforcements they counter-attacked and pushed the Hungarians back to their original positions.

 Background

 Advancing on the northern bank of the Mureș River in the direction Sâmbăteni–Miniș, concomitantly with an enveloping maneuver of the right flank of the Romanian troops, the Hungarian 1st Armored and 6th Reserve Infantry Divisions made contact with the "Păuliș" Detachment west of the village of Păuliș (Ópálos) on 14 September.
 The "Păuliș" Detachment included three battalions of cadets from the Reserve Infantry NCOs School of Radna, present-day Lipova (Lippa), Romania.